vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 ### Index operator

-The operator is responsible for the following processes.
+The operator handles the following processes.

 1. Monitoring the time when the agent saved the index to the PVC and when the read replica performed index rotation
 1. Generating [Read replica rotator](#read-replica-rotator) job when an index save occurs after the most recent rotation